Community Counseling Clinics: A First-Timer’s Guide

 Many community counseling centers still abide by the ethos of serving everyone regardless of their ability to pay.
 We wish more people knew about them!

 However, there are some important things you need to know before you contact a community counseling center.
-Understanding what they are and how they work will prevent you from going through unnecessary headaches and will help you get the most out of your experience.
+Understanding what they are and how they work will keep you from going through unnecessary headaches and help you get the most out of your experience.

 In this article, we’ll explain what community counseling agencies are, how they work, who they’re for, and how you can benefit from calling or visiting one even if you don’t end up going to one.
 We’ll even tell you the exact questions you should ask when you make your first call.